 Before discovering the drum, Mz. imani was a professional massage therapist.
-Her interest in transformational healing to help her heal neck injuries + brain injuries, led her on a deep dive and proACTive exploration of the dynamic powers of spirit + humanities capacity to pARTicipate with the vital life force thru music, drumming, ritual, all night drum + dance ceremonies of sonic + dance alchemy – that were made available by circumambulating a sacred fire, from midnight to dawn.
-The consistency of “shamanic or primary mystical experiences” guided her life.
-Shamanism – as it related to healing her human, ancient, and star nature spirit, became one way she understood her personal and our collective gifts of “Trance Formation”.
+Her interest in transformational healing led her on a deep dive and proACTive exploration of the dynamic powers of alternate reality, through trance states, shamanic studies, all night drum + dance ceremonies circumambulating a sacred fire, from midnight to dawn.

-Mz. imani is a respected instigator + older, within the WErld Wide modern ceremonial all night fire circle community, called The Family of Fire.
+Mz. imani is a respected instigator + elder, within the WErld Wide modern ceremonial all night fire circle community, called The Family of Fire.
 Mz. imani stARTed playing drums in 1987, at a thyme when it was unusual for women (never mind a white women) to have access to the drum.
-There were few teachers who would take on women as students, and many who caught negative energy for supporting women in learning + discovering what the woman’s way is, with the drum.
+There were few teachers who would take women on, as students, and many who men who caught negative energy for supporting women in learning + discovering what the woman’s way is with the drum.

 Babatunde Olatunji opened that door to me, and so many other women, children, elders, and teens.
 Millions of People + Women of all colors, from Harlem to Omega to New Year’s Eve Shows with the Grateful Dead, to his Yoruba community, both here + at home, he was a bridge builder + called to the Arts to be a voice for his people and his culture.
 His visions included the WErld Knowing Peace When There was a Drum in Every Household.